Last In, First Out (LIFO) Method of Inventory Valuation

-Last in First out (LIFO) is an inventory costing method that assumes that the costs attached to the latest purchases are the cost of the first item sold.
+Last in, first out (LIFO) is an inventory costing method that assumes the costs of the most recent purchases are the costs of the first item sold.

-The return of materials, from factory to the store-room be treated as, most recent stock on hand and be placed in the materials ledger card balance below of all the units in hand at the same price as it was issued to the factory.
+When materials are returned from the factory to the storeroom, they should be treated as the most recent stock on hand.
+They should be entered in the materials ledger card balance below all of the units on hand, at the same price as they were when issued to the factory.

-The principle as to flow of cost followed by the last in first out method is opposite to that of FIFO.
-LIFO assumes the last cost received in stores is the first cost that goes out from stores.
-Cost of materials is charged to production in the reverse order of purchases.
-The later costs recorded in materials ledger cards are used for costing materials requisitions and the balance is composed of units received earlier.
+The cost of materials is charged to production in the reverse order of purchases.
+The later costs recorded on the materials ledger cards are used for costing materials requisitions, and the balance consists of units received earlier.

 Advantages of LIFO

-Following are the main advantages of last in first out (LIFO) method of Inventory Valuation.
+The following are the main advantages of the LIFO method of inventory valuation:

-- Material issued to factory is priced in a systematic manner.
+- Materials issued to the factory are priced systematically

-- When there is sharp materials fluctuation.
-The closing inventory losses are minimized.
+- When there is a sharp fluctuation in materials, the closing inventory losses are minimized

 Disadvantages of LIFO